How to Protect Data in Motion?

 Data has grown into one of the most important assets organizations possess.
-Losing intellectual property (IP), a customer’s personally identifiable information (PII), or financial information can cause substantial damage to companies.
-Data that needs to be safeguarded exists in three states: at rest, in use and in motion.
-While it is important to secure data in all its modes, data in motion is particularly vulnerable.
+Losing intellectual property, a customer’s personal data such as name, ID number, social security number, healthcare data, or financial information such as credit card number can cause substantial damage to companies.
+There are three states of data – data at rest, data in use, and data in motion -, and companies need to protect in each of these states.
+However, while it is essential to secure data no matter its state, they need to keep in mind that data in motion is particularly vulnerable.

-Data in motion has to be safeguarded not only because a growing number of regulatory guidelines, like PCI DSS, GDPR, HIPAA or SOX require it in specific ways but also because unprotected sensitive data can cause damages on several levels to a company, including exposure to possible financial penalties and reputational risks.
+Data in motion must be safeguarded not only because a growing number of regulatory guidelines, such as PCI DSS, GDPR, HIPAA, or SOX, require it in specific ways.
+Unprotected sensitive data can cause damages on several levels to a company, including exposure to possible financial penalties and reputational risks.

 Due to the digitalization of businesses and the increased mobility of workers, data travels more and more to enable collaboration.
-Employees are often using multiple devices to get their work done, and this means that information is being created and shared in diverse ways across a variety of locations.
-Sending sensitive information through workstream collaboration platforms like Slack or Mattermost can easily expose sensitive information or send it into the wrong hands, whether inside the organization or outside of it.
+Employees are often using multiple devices to get their work done, and this means that information is being created and shared in diverse ways across various locations.
+Sending sensitive information through workstream collaboration platforms like Slack or Mattermost can easily expose it or send it into the wrong hands, whether inside or outside the organization.
 The rise of shadow IT also leads to increased possibilities of sensitive data being leaked, as it can be easily transmitted to persons outside the company.

 When in motion, data has to contend with a wide range of threats, including human error, network failures, insecure file sharing, malicious actions, and more.
-What organizations need to keep in mind is that the benefits of improved productivity, availability, and flexibility shouldn’t come at the cost of security and data protection.
+Organizations need to keep in mind that the benefits of improved productivity, availability, and flexibility shouldn’t come at the cost of security and data protection.

 In the following, this article takes a close look at how to protect data in motion to avoid data breaches.